 Filled with images of him hobnobbing with the wealthy minded, strutting around like bantam rooster lest he be exposed as an astroturfed fraud.
 Perhaps why the head of the Louisa Republican party isn’t putting up his banners, and reportedly would rather “talk to a teapot”.

 Take the upcoming candidates meet and greet on the 24th at the VFW, sponsored by the Louisa Chamber of Commerce, where McGuire hasn’t bothered to respond if he would be attending.
-And unlike the recently concluded Celebrating Democracy Days at Louisa High School, where students were required to participate and ask questions, this promises to be a dog and pony show heavily attended by the local faithful who will have little if any interest in stepping out of their echo chamber.
+And unlike the recently concluded Celebrating Democracy Days at Louisa High School, where students were required to participate and ask questions, this promises to be attended by the local faithful who will have little if any interest in stepping out of their echo chamber.

-And they are actions which reflect the Chambers and local conservative’s attitudes towards authority figures.
-Meanwhile their obeisance to respecting said "authoritah " dovetails effortlessly with other prevailing local attitudes; like getting along to go along, and it is precisely why it promises to be an uninformative event.
+And they are actions which reflect the Chambers and local conservative’s attitudes and deference towards authority figures.
+Meanwhile their obeisance to respecting said "authoritah " dovetails effortlessly with another prevailing local attitude; getting along to go along, and it is precisely why this promises to be an uninformative event at least on the Republican side of things.

 And while her comments last month, that “most constituents are largely unaware of the [candidates]” are true, it’s also highly misleading.
 Because it’s not the Chamber’s problem, it’s the candidate’s responsibility to get that information out.